 What is Whole Life Insurance

-Whole life policies offer several different insurance riders that can be used to enhance these whole life insurance policies.
+Whole life policies offer several different insurance riders that can be used to enhance these types of life insurance policies.
 A properly designed whole life policy can be tailored for high cash value growth or for high death benefit, depending on your goals and objectives.

 Whole life is often juxtaposed against term life insurance.
 However, the entire whole life vs term life argument is moot when you understand that you can actually design a whole life policy with a term insurance rider, allowing you to get both whole and term life insurance in ONE policy, instead of either/or.